-The Panel is proposing that term "Value of Lost Load (VoLL)" be changed to the "Market Price Limit (MPL)".
+The Panel proposed that term "Value of Lost Load (VoLL)" be changed to the "Market Price Limit (MPL)".

 The Panel expressed a belief that "the use of the term 'Value of Lost Load (VoLL)' to describe what is clearly an upper limit on the market price is misleading.
 This is because a true value for VoLL would be based on a theoretical price at which customers would rather have interrupted supply than pay the market price for electricity, as opposed to a level of VoLL in reference to projections of meeting a USE reliability standard".
-The Panel further noted that such a change would "bring the titles of the two terms 'Market Price Limit' and 'Market Floor Price', which define the wholesale price ranges in the NEM, into alignment".
+The Panel further noted that such a change would "bring the titles of the two terms 'Market Price Limit' and 'Market Floor Price', which define the wholesale price ranges in the NEM, into alignment".53

-With regards to the better achievement of the NEO, the Panel stated that it considers "that renaming the term 'VoLL' promotes the efficient use of electricity services through clarification of the term as a market price limit and avoids any misunderstanding as to the true meaning of VoLL".
+With regards to the better achievement of the NEO, the Panel stated that it considers "that renaming the term 'VoLL' promotes the efficient use of electricity services through clarification of the term as a market price limit and avoids any misunderstanding as to the true meaning of VoLL".54

-In response to the Panel's Exposure Draft, the ERAA expressed support for replacing the term VoLL with MPL, considering that as "VoLL is in fact the upper price limit in the market... the MPL nomenclature therefore provides a more appropriate description of what VoLL actually is".
+In response to the Panel's exposure draft, the ERAA expressed support for replacing the term VoLL with MPL, considering that as "VoLL is in fact the upper price limit in the market... the MPL nomenclature therefore provides a more appropriate description of what VoLL actually is".55

-The Commission agrees with the Panel's assessment that the usage of the term "VoLL" is misleading, in that the term implies a price at which customers would rather have supply interrupted than pay the market price for electricity.
+In considering this matter, the Commission, in its draft determination, noted its agreement with the Panel's assessment that the usage of the term "VoLL" is misleading, in that the term implies a price at which customers would rather have supply interrupted than pay the market price for electricity.
 The price limit in question is actually a setting determined with reference to projections of meeting a USE reliability standard.

-The Commission therefore concurs with the Panel that renaming the term "VoLL" would contribute to the achievement of the NEO by promoting the efficient use of electricity services with respect to price by clarifying the nature of the term as a price limit and thereby avoiding any misunderstanding as to the meaning of the term or its derivation.
+The Commission therefore concurred with the Panel that renaming the term "VoLL" would contribute to the achievement of the NEO by promoting the efficient use of electricity services with respect to price by clarifying the nature of the term as a price limit and thereby avoiding any misunderstanding as to the meaning of the term or its derivation.